linq2js/rativ/packages/rativ/readme.md

 ## Motivation

 This library is inspired by SolidJS.
+Rativ aims to optimize React app in the best way, so it provides many ways to achieve that goal.

+## Concepts

-A component is divided into 2 parts: Stable and Unstable.
+A stable component is divided into 2 parts: Stable and Unstable parts.
 Stable part contains the declarations that are fixed since initialization phase, they runs once only, Unstable part contains the changes that are re-rendered continuously by changes of the component itself or its parent.
 Stable part cannot contains any React hook but Unstable part can

 ```js
 import { stable } from "rativ";